I was born and raised in the north of Germany, where so called “healthy meals” were common sense.

 When I grew up, my grandparents had a garden where they grew a lot of organic fruits and vegetables.
 I spent a lot of time there in the summer and was playing with the insects and learning a bit about gardening from Grandmother Elvira.
 That’s what I call connecting with nature.
 It felt so good to play outside and was surely important for my health and development.

 After I returned to Germany it took me about 1 year to lose the extra weight.
-Just by eating the same way I had before I had left.
+Just by eating the same way I had before I left.
 My digestive issues started to really bother me at that point though.
 I started to research about digestion and visited different doctors and gastrointestinal specialists.
 They did a few tests and weren’t able to find anything substantial that was causing my symptoms.
 They finally told me that I had IBS (Irritable Bowel Syndrome).
+I think I had leaky gut actually.
 One sentence that one of the doctor’s said really stuck with me after I did the colonoscopy -“Your body is pretty inflamed on the inside, but there is no cancer!”.

 In 2011 I went to an alternative health practitioner in Hamburg and she said I had candida, an overgrowth of bad bacteria in the gut.
 As well as some heavy metals in my body (Teflon and Aluminium), which explained the constant headaches.
 I was so glad to finally have a specialist tell me that I was not crazy.
 And that my symptoms were in fact real.
 After the 6 month treatment with the zapper (helps to activate the natural healing powers of the immune system and kills parasites), natural pills, colon hydro therapies I was doing great.
-All my issues had vanished.
+My issues had vanished.
 Since that period I have managed to maintain a good health and increased my well being more and more.
 I still have periods where my skin gets a bit inflamed and I obviously don’t always digest “life” and certain foods as well as I wish I would.
 But that is alright with me.
-I am not perfect and I don’t try to be – just be myself.
-I love my fries every now and then and I eat them with joy (#no regrets).
+I am not perfect and I don’t try to be.
+I love my fries every now and then and I eat them with joy.
 All it takes in my opinion is to find your own individual “healthy state” and maintain it for a fulfilled life!

-Nowadays I incorporate a lot more greens (green smoothies), super foods, fermented foods (prebiotics) into my diet to support my microbiome (gut health).
-I am gluten free and try to avoid cow diary (I eat goat cheese).
+Nowadays I incorporate a lot more greens, fermented foods into my diet to support my microbiome (gut bacteria diversity).
+I am gluten free and try to avoid cow diary (I eat goat and sheep cheese or raw cheese).
 I stay away from processed foods as much as I can.
 I drink more water, move my body more and most importantly am a lot less stressed and worried.
-I started to love and accept myself and have finally cleared up my acne as a result of it!
+I started to love and accept myself which is a huge part of getting better.

 Now I want to help others find their own path to good health and live their best life possible!